Bryan Carter: Music

 Bryan Carter is primarily known for his work in Jazz and Improvisational music.
 He has performed/recorded with Wynton Marsalis, Jon Batiste, Kenny Barron, McCoy Tyner, Marcus Roberts, Kurt Elling, Kris Bowers, Steven Feifke, Emmet Cohen, Braxton Cook, Marquis Hill, Veronica Swift, Martina DaSilva, Michael Feinstein and Steve Tyrell.

-As a bandleader, Carter tours with his band, “Bryan Carter & The Swangers” which he describes as a diverse semi-acoustic band built upon a foundation of brash eclecticism as well as its expanded “concert-driven” counterpart, “The Swangers Orchestra.
+As a bandleader, Carter tours with his band, “Bryan Carter & The Swangers” as well as its “concert-driven” counterpart, “The Swangers Orchestra.

 In 2024, Bryan Carter premiered his seven-movement jazz oratorio titled "Rustin in Renaissance" at Jazz at Lincoln Center's Appel Room.
 The piece highlights the life of civil rights pioneer Bayard Rustin and is scored for a 35-piece ensemble with four featured vocalists.
 It received critical acclaim, with Will Friedwald of the New York Sun stating, "Carter is the young musician who, in the current century, is doing the best job of anyone at navigating between the worlds of jazz and musical theater...
 He's the perfect individual to mastermind an evening of music dedicated to Bayard Rustin".

+In 2026, he won the Grammy Award for Best Arrangement, Instrumental or A Cappella for "Super Mario Praise Break" alongside Charlie Rosen and Matthew Whitaker.